muellmusik/sounding-the-epigenome/README.md

 *  Clone the repository. (https://github.com/muellmusik/sounding-the-epigenome.git)

-* In your terminal window, navigate to the repository's root directory, and run the command: 'meteor run'
+* In your terminal window, navigate to the repository's root directory, and run the command:
+[$ meteor run]

 * Go to http://localhost:[port] in your browser window.